Science Gallery Bengaluru

 2017

 Science Gallery Bengaluru (SGB) is focused on research-based engagement for young adults.
-With support from the Government of Karnataka and academic p Read moreartners, SGB operates at the junction of natural sciences, social sciences, engineering, and the arts.
+With support from the Government of Karnataka and academic partners, SGB operates at the Read morejunction of natural sciences, social sciences, engineering, and the arts.
 Through its Public Lab Complex, vibrant exhibitions, and mentorship programmes, SGB aims to reintegrate science into culture.
 It empowers young adults through mentorship initiatives, encouraging hands-on learning and fostering future research leaders.
 The upcoming Public Lab Complex will provide a space for open research and collaboration, promoting interdisciplinary thinking and intergenerational co-inquiry.
 SGB also engages in public outreach and community initiatives to cultivate a society that values scientific rigour, encourages critical thinking, and actively participates in well-informed public discussions.
 As a member of the Global Science Gallery Network, SGB joins other galleries worldwide in advancing the mission of science and culture integration.

 Programs